Oklahoma man found guilty of hate crime in his neighbor's death

 He was found guilty of another felony -- possession of a firearm in the commission of a felony -- during the jury's second set of deliberations.

-The jury on Wednesday recommended sentences of life in prison without parole for murder, up to 10 years for possession of a firearm in the commission of a felony, one year for the hate crime, and six months for the violent threats.
+But she noted that when Majors gunned down her brother, he was out on bail, accused of running down her mother with his car 11 months before.

+"My family and I still maintain that this case shouldn't have happened," she said.
+"We shouldn't have to be here and Khalid should still be with us."

-Authorities have said that in August 2016, Majors walked next door, up the front steps of his neighbor's porch, and shot and killed Jabara.
-They say he did it because the Jabara family is from Lebanon.
+Authorities have said that in August 2016, Majors went next door, up the front steps onto his neighbor's porch, and shot and killed Khalid Jabara outside the home.
+They say he did it because the Jabara family is from Lebanon and Majors is a hateful bigot.

 During the trial, Majors' team built an insanity defense.
 His attorneys said this is not a case about hate, race or religion, but about a man so mentally ill he viewed the family next door as a threat.
 Majors feared the Jabaras, whom he thought were Muslims, would harm him because he is gay.